PhillipDiCarlo/VerifyMe-A-Discord-Age-Verifier/README.md

    - `!set_subscription [tier]`: (Admin only) Sets the subscription tier for the server

 ## Configuration
+- Set up a Stripe webhook in your Stripe dashboard to send 'identity.verification_session.verified' events to your `/stripe_webhook` endpoint.
 - Modify the `tier_requirements` dictionary in the code to adjust the member count limits for each subscription tier.
 - Update the `COOLDOWN_PERIOD` constant to change the cooldown duration between verification attempts.